Nabil-Farahat/ATmega32-Traffic_light_project/README.md

 Traffic light using microcontroller ATmega32 (code/drives/circuit)
 # Project Overview
 Traffic lights are everyday objects that perform the critical task of preventing accidents and maintaining order.
 This project recreates a traffic light control system using an ATmega32 microcontroller, developed as a task for the IMT-Creativa course under the guidance of Mohamed Bedier.
+# consent
+YOU ARE NOT ALLOWED TO TAKE THIS AND POST IT AS YOUR OWN OR SUBMIT IT WITHOUT CLEAR CHANGES
 # Technical Highlights

     Language: C